 Edgewood is a very small town located in the state of New Mexico.
 With a population of 3,805 people and three constituent neighborhoods, Edgewood is the 43rd largest community in New Mexico.

-Edgewood is a decidedly white-collar town, with fully 85.53% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Edgewood is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Edgewood who work in sales jobs (17.09%), office and administrative support (11.84%), and management occupations (9.57%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Edgewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Edgewood is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Edgewood who work in sales jobs (12.41%), office and administrative support (10.87%), and management occupations (9.16%).

 Also of interest is that Edgewood has more people living here who work in computers and math than 95% of the places in the US.